-Apply compost to your vegetable garden bed or flower bed and either till it under or work it into the soil with a shovel.
-This creates the ideal environment for planting your annual flowers or veggies, ensuring that they receive the necessary nutrients and growing room.
+Apply compost to your vegetable garden or flower bed and either till it under or work it into the soil with a shovel.
+This creates the ideal environment for planting your annual flowers or veggies, ensuring they receive the necessary nutrients and growing room.

 Weeds won’t be able to sprout with your mulch in situ, causing you more hassle than you’d like.